pnnl/MCount/README.md

 ### Train Model
 After clicking the Train button, the main menu will disappear and the Train window will open.

 You may select your training's config file by clicking the "Select Training Config" button.
-You will need to select a YAML file with the object classes and training directory that will be used in this training.
+You will need to select a YAML file containing the correct object classes and training directories, as described in the additional training setup section.

 After selecting the config file, you will need to set some of the parameters for your training.
 MCount will prompt you to input the number of epochs (loops of training through your image set), the image size of your dataset, and the name for this training.